The Voice of Poland: Selection process and format

-When the teams consist of 5, 4, or 3 contestants, the coach chooses from among the two contestants with the fewest votes from the viewers (who decide by sending text messages) the person who drops out of the program.
-Each such live episode ends with the elimination of one person from each group.
-In 11th season due to the coronavirus pandemic and recording episodes before they aired, the elimination rules were changed.
-Once all participants from a given team had sung their songs, the coaches scored the performances, awarding them from 1 to 10 points.
-The coach of that team would then select one participant to move on to the next section (regardless of scoring).
+When the teams consist of five, four, or three contestants, the coach chooses from among the two contestants with the fewest votes from the viewers (who decide by sending text messages) the person who drops out of the show.
+Each live episode ends with the elimination of one person from each group.
+In eleventh season due to the coronavirus pandemic episodes were previously recorded and the elimination rules were changed.
+Once all participants from a given team sang their songs, the coaches scored the performances, awarding them from one to ten points.
+The coach of that team would then select one participant to move on to the next stage (regardless of the score).
 The participant with the lowest number of points was eliminated from the remaining three or two (in case of a tie, the points from the coach of the evaluated team were decisive).

-In the semi-finals (when the team is made up of two people), the coach distributes 100 points among his/her charges, and then everyone is credited with as many points as the percentage of votes he/she got from the spectators.
-In 5. edition, while the semi-final took the form of what is known in the international format as "Cross Battles", which involved players dueling between teams.
+In the semi-finals (when the team is made up of two people), the coach divides 100 points between the contestants and then everyone is credited with as many points as the percentage of votes they get from the viewers.
+In the fifth season, while the semi-final took the form of what is known in the international format as "Cross Battles", which involved contestants dueling between teams.
+In the semi-final of the eleventh season the deciding factor was the total number of points awarded by all the coaches.

-In the semi-final of the 11th edition the deciding factor was the total points awarded by all the coaches.
+For season 16, selected singers (prior to the Live elimination rounds) are put through to the "Comeback Stage" (which would be mentored by a fifth coach) and competed in a series of duels for a place in the live shows.